-Does Flat Feet REquire Treatment?
+Do Flat Feet Require Treatment?

 Oftentimes, catching something before symptoms occur is far better than waiting until pain and problems do become apparent to get it addressed.
 If you feel like your arches are collapsing, or your feet are “flattening” when you stand or walk, an evaluation is strongly recommended (even if you currently have no other symptoms.)

-If, however, you are having problems with foot pain, lower body pain, frequent soreness or fatigue, and find that you can’t stay active as long as you like, it’s best to book an appointment.
+If, however, you are having problems with foot pain, lower body pain, frequent soreness, or fatigue and find that you can’t stay active as long as you like, it’s best to book an appointment.
 We can help.

 When it comes to flat feet, the first choice is usually conservative treatment to accommodate the deformity and provide the “missing” shock absorption and biomechanical alignment the feet aren’t providing.
 Orthotics are often the best way to do this.

 That being said, we discourage you from going out and buying shoe inserts on your own.
 Instead, come to our office to make sure you’re getting something that will work.
-The options we have available are not only better, but most of the time are less expensive than things you can buy over-the-counter or from stores that sell products (but have no experience in foot biomechanics).
+The options we have available are not only better but, most of the time, are less expensive than things you can buy over-the-counter or from stores that sell products (but have no experience in foot biomechanics).

 A purpose-built, fully custom orthotic will generally give you the best results, especially for a severe flatfoot that’s interfering with daily life.
 However, we also carry a line of well-built, effective, prefabricated orthotics that we can customize and refit in our office using heat molding.
-This will usually offer a much better result than what you can get on your own in the store, at around the same price.
+This will usually offer a much better result than what you can get on your own in the store at around the same price.

 Sometimes, flat feet may be linked to a collapse of the small, naturally occurring gap between the ankle and heel, referred to as the sinus tarsi.
 This causes the ankle bone to slip out of place and joints further up the body to become misaligned, leading to pain.